-Proposed Project Compared to the GPA EIR Project Env rironmental Factors for Determining Environmental Effect Potentially New Impact - Further Investigation to be Undertaken New Impact - Reduced to LS with New Mitigation Identified No Change to Previous Impact, but New or Revised Mitigation Identified No Change to Previous Impact or Mitigation Identified Topic Not Previously Analyzed; No Significant Project Impact 7.
+Proposed Project Compared to the GPA EIR Project Env ironmental Factors for Determining Environmental Effect Potentially New Impact - Further Investigation to be Undertaken New Impact - Reduced to LS with New Mitigation Identified No Change to Previous Impact, but New or Revised Mitigation Identified No Change to Previous Impact or Mitigation Identified Topic Not Previously Analyzed; No Impact or Less than Significant Impact 7.
 GREENHOUSE GAS EMISSIONS - Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?